vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 <details><summary>See reward examples</summary>
 <p>
-An early liquidity provider who supports the ETH / USDT 1Y Future market wants to encourage people to trade on the market, and as an early adopter of Vega wants to incentivise people to hold VEGA too.
+An early liquidity provider who supports the ETH / USDT 1Y Future market wants to encourage people to trade on the market, and as an early adopter wants to incentivise people to hold the governance token too.
 That provider would transfer their chosen amount of funds to the relevant reward pool.

 Reward Pool 1:
-* Reward asset = VEGA
+* Reward asset = governance-token
 * Market in scope = ETH / USDT 1Y Future (defined by Market ID)
 * Reward metric type = Maker fees paid

-This reward pool will transfer VEGA to anyone acting as a price taker and therefore paying maker fees on the market.
+This reward pool will transfer governance-token to anyone acting as a price taker and therefore paying maker fees on the market.

 They may later decide that they have successfully driven so much volume that they would like to encourage more liquidity in the market to help supplement their own.
 In this case they could fund another reward pool.

 Reward Pool 2:
-* Reward asset = VEGA
+* Reward asset = governance-token
 * Market in scope = ETH / USDT 1Y Future
 * Reward metric type = Liquidity fees

-This will provide an additional incentive for LPs to commit liquidity, since in addition to the liquidity fees they would already receive (in USDT, the settlement asset of the market), they would also receive VEGA proportional to the share of liquidity fees they received for the market.
+This will provide an additional incentive for LPs to commit liquidity, since in addition to the liquidity fees they would already receive (in USDT, the settlement asset of the market), they would also receive governance-token proportional to the share of liquidity fees they received for the market.

-Finally, they may decide that they also want to provide a reward in the market’s settlement asset rather than solely reward in VEGA.
+Finally, they may decide that they also want to provide a reward in the market’s settlement asset rather than solely reward in governance-token.
 Therefore they transfer funds to an additional reward pool.

 Reward pool 3:
 * Reward asset = USDT
 * Market in scope = ETH / USDT 1Y Future
 * Reward metric type = Maker fees paid

-Now, any user that has been a price taker in this market will receive two reward payments at the end of the epoch, once in VEGA and one in USDT, with both proportional to their overall share of maker fees paid in the market.
+Now, any user that has been a price taker in this market will receive two reward payments at the end of the epoch, once in governance-token and one in USDT, with both proportional to their overall share of maker fees paid in the market.

 </p>
 </details>